Loading

 Michael Simpsonelli

-Michael Simpsonelli is a veteran of the Vancouver music scene, having worked professionally as drummer and guitarist and on various other instruments for over 20 years.
-Highly experienced as both studio and live session player, Michael has worked at most of Vancouver’s recording studios, venues, and music festivals.
-One of his strongest assets is his musical diversity – he is comfortable performing and teaching a wide variety of genres, such as Rock, Jazz, Afro-Cuban, Brazilian, Metal, Punk, Blues, Country and whatever he gets the chance to try.
-Michael believes that learning music should always be fun, and brings with him a sense of humor.
-He likes to get to know his students well- bringing out the best in them, both musically and personally.
+Michael Simpsonelli is a drummer, guitarist, composer, producer, sound designer, educator, videographer, and immersive 3D music experience designer.
+He has been a music educator for over 20 years, and is currently moving into his 3rd year at Rufus Drum Shop.
+Highly experienced as both studio and live session player, Michael has worked at countless recording studios, venues, and music festivals.
+One of his strongest assets is his musical diversity – he is comfortable performing and teaching a wide variety of genres, such as Rock, Jazz, Afro-Cuban, Brazilian, Metal, Punk, Blues, and Country.
+Michael believes that learning music should always be fun, and fills the silence between drum bashings at his lessons, with dad jokes.
+He likes to get to know his students well, and brings out the best in them, both musically and personally.

 Availability: Saturday @ Commercial Drive